dshivnit/cyber-security-course/cyber-security-course/5.0 Programming/5.1 Programming Languages/Python.md

 			print("Hello " + name + "!
 Nice to meet you.")
 		sayHello("Shiv") # Output here would be "Hello Shiv!
 Nice to meet you"
 	- def
-		- keyword that indicates the beginning of a function
+		- keyword that indicates the beginning of a function, called SUBROUTINES in Python
 	- name
 		- the def function call is then followed by a name that the developer will chose
 		- In the example above it is sayHello